Epilogue: A Reflection on the Nature of Election Forecasting

 We will highlight three examples of how to make our forecast more robust.
 First, the polling data used for our forecast provides an aggregate polling value for a given state at a given time.
 Yet some polls may be more reliable than others, whether because they survey more people or because the poll has traditionally shown evidence of less bias.

 Second, because of the small sample sizes used with polls compared to the population, forecasters typically used a bell-shaped curve that is “shorter” around 0 and that has “fatter” tails when adding noise to a polling value.
-Sampling randomly from a density function with fat tails allows for a higher likelihood of obtaining an adjusted polling value farther from its current value in AddNoise()
+Sampling randomly from a density function with fat tails allows for a higher likelihood of obtaining an adjusted polling value farther from its current value in AddNoise().

 Finally, when simulating the election we have thus far treated the states as independent.
 In practice, states are heavily correlated; there is a very good chance, for example, that North Dakota and South Dakota will vote the same way (see figure below).
-Accordingly, if in a single simulation AddNoise()
+Accordingly, if in a single simulation AddNoise() adjusts a given state poll in favor of one candidate, then we should most likely adjust the polls of any correlated states in favor of this candidate as well.

 The correlation of state results makes it much more likely for the underdog to win — in 2016, Trump won most of the “Rust Belt” states stretching from western New York across the Great Lakes region into Wisconsin, even though polls indicated that he had a relatively small chance of winning each of these states.